finbourne/notifications-sdk-extensions-csharp-preview/README.md

-# LUSID<sup>®</sup> Notifications SDK Extensions C#
+# LUSID<sup>®</sup> Notifications SDK Extensions C# (Preview)
 ![LUSID by Finbourne](https://content.finbourne.com/LUSID_repo.png)

-These are the C# SDK Extensions to accompany the [C# SDK for the Notification application](https://github.com/finbourne/finbourne-notifications-sdk-csharp).
+These are the C# SDK Extensions (Preview) to accompany the [C# SDK for the Notification application](https://github.com/finbourne/finbourne-notifications-sdk-csharp).
 The Notification application provides notifications via email, SMS or webhook when LUSID events occur.

 The Notification application is part of the [LUSID by FINBOURNE](https://www.finbourne.com/lusid-technology) platform.
 To use it you'll need a LUSID account.
 [Sign up for free at lusid.com](https://www.lusid.com/app/signup).